honoka428/housie/README.md

-# home-app
+# housie

-This React Native ios application is a management tool for parents of young kids.
+This React Native iOS application is a family planning management tool for parents.

 ## Available development commands:
 ```bash